dedumoseii/davinci-resolve-cloud-rendering/README.md

 - We can keep the data on the linux vps for later revisiting the same project, while terminating the GPU instance, we don't pay for the GPU when we are not using.
 - The data is served with Samba: windows compatible protocol for easy management.
 - a Terraform file or any IaaS method would be a good idea to automate the provisioning of the required infrastructure would be a nice add-on
+- other methods to upload the data into the linux vps would be welcome, this way a user has the option to choose the best and most secure way in their opinion.